ZenDerDio/Basic-Game-Store/README.md

 # BasicGameStore

+ This was a recruitment process task.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
 After clonning repository  in your CLI run 'npm  install' to download node_modules, then 'ng serve' to start local server.

 ## Development server